Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/README.md

 # Restaking User Guide

-These guides will walk you through how LST holders and Native Stakers can restake, withdraw and earn points on the [EigenLayer app](https://app.eigenlayer.xyz/).
+These guides will walk you through how EIGEN token holders, LST holders and Native Stakers can restake, withdraw and earn points on the [EigenLayer app](https://app.eigenlayer.xyz/).

 ## **Liquid vs Native Restaking**

-**Liquid restaking** is the process of depositing liquid staking tokens (LSTs) into the EigenLayer smart contracts.
-At this time, the protocol supports the following LSTs:
+**Liquid restaking** is the process of depositing liquid staking tokens (LSTs) and EIGEN tokens into the EigenLayer smart contracts.
+At this time, the protocol supports the following tokens:

+- EIGEN (EigenLayer)
 - stETH (Lido)
 - rETH (Rocket Pool)
 - cbETH (Coinbase)